shesek/spark-wallet/README.md

 Electron-based desktop apps for Linux (packaged as `AppImage`, `deb`, `snap` and `tar.gz`), OS X and Windows are available for download from the [releases page](https://github.com/ElementsProject/spark/releases).

-The main advantage of the desktop app compared to the PWA is the ability to handle `lightning:` URIs.

 The desktop app comes bundled with the Spark server-side component.
 If you're connecting to a local c-lightning instance, you can configure the client to connect to it directly without manually setting-up